apache/mxnet/doc/developer-guide/index.md

 ----------------------
 ![System Overview](https://raw.githubusercontent.com/dmlc/dmlc.github.io/master/img/mxnet/system/overview.png)

-The diagram below shows major modules of mxnet, and how do they interact with each other.
+The above shows major modules of mxnet, and how do they interact with each other.
+The modules are
-Below are descriptions of each module.
 - Runtime Dependency Engine: Schedules and executes the operations according to their read/write dependency.
 - Storage Allocator: Efficiently allocate and recycles memory blocks for GPU and CPU.
 - Resource Manager: Manage global resources such as random number generator, temporal space.
 - NDArray: Dynamic asynchronize n-dimensional arrays, provide flexible imperative programs for MXNet.
-- Symbolic Execution: Static symbolic graph executor, provide efficient neural net and symbolic graph execution and optimization.
+- Symbolic Execution: Static symbolic graph executor, provide efficient symbolic graph execution and optimization.
 - Operator: Operators that defines static forward and gradient calculation(backprop).
 - Symbol Construction: Symbolic construction, provide a way to construct computation graph(net configuration)
-- KVStore: key-value store interface for easy parameter synchronizations.
+- KVStore: Key-value store interface for easy parameter synchronizations.
 - Data Loading(IO): Efficient distributed data loading and augmentation.

 How to Read the Code